trades-construction18 min read

 How to Analyze Your Competition

-Before rebuilding your site, study what's working for competitors ranking above you.
+Before rebuilding your site, study what competitors with strong visibility and proof are doing well.
 Here's a quick framework:

 Competitive edge: You don't need to be the biggest—you need to be better than the alternatives in your specific market.
 Outperforming 3-5 local competitors is achievable.